 - The ability to share data using health care technology is essential.
 With electronic health records, the entire health care team will have access to each patient’s records.

 - Get patients involved in their wellness, and make it fun and social.
 That could mean including patients on the board of your clinic, or it could be creating specific programs that cater to your clients’ greatest needs.

-The field of health care is constantly evolving, and for patients and hospitals to run efficiently, roles like clinical nurse leader are in high demand in order to implement integrated health care programs.
-In order to advance in the health care profession and enhance patient care, safety, and quality, consider the online Masters of Science in Nursing with a clinical nurse leader track from Queens University of Charlotte.
-In this immersive program, students learn and develop skills for a growing nursing role that meet a growing health care demand.
+The field of health care is constantly evolving.
+For hospitals to offer efficient patient care, they rely on clinical nurse leaders and other high-demand professionals to implement integrated health care programs.
+To advance in the health care profession and enhance patient care, safety, and quality, consider the online Master of Science in Nursing with a clinical nurse leader track from Queens University of Charlotte.
+In this immersive program, students learn and develop skills for a growing nursing role that meets a growing health care demand.